 Clinical trials for all these agents have been conducted.
 These are discussed on the individual pages of these drugs.

 Diabetic retinopathy (DR) is an important cause of vision loss.
 It is a leading cause in the population between 20 and 60 years of age.
-Among patients with DR, diabetic macular edema (DME) is the most frequent cause of vision loss.
+Among patients with DR, diabetic macular oedema (DME) is the most frequent cause of vision loss.
 This retinal disease represents a significant public health issue.

 The patient lies down on the OT table.
 After cleaning the area around the eye with betadine, a drape covers the patient's head and face.
 A plastic sheet then covers the patient's eyes.